Loss Control Insights

 Situations like these are common, according to EMC Risk Improvement Consultant Laurie Hoskins, and in many cases, improving ergonomics can break the cycle of pain, medical bills and workers’ compensation claims.
 As an added bonus, healthier workers don’t miss work as often, are more productive and are less likely to leave your company.

 As an ergonomics assessment specialist for EMC, Laurie helps policyholders solve ergonomic dilemmas.
-She and several other EMC ergonomics experts work with companies via phone and in person to help uncover and fix ergonomic problems that can make an employee’s work life miserable.
+She and several other EMC ergonomics experts work with companies via phone and in person to help uncover and fix ergonomics in the workplace that can make an employee’s work life miserable.

 Surprisingly, Laurie says, just showing up to meet with employees can have a remarkable influence.
 “It improves morale when the employee realizes that company management cares enough to offer assistance.
 It’s a sign that the employee is being heard,” Laurie says.